kotsarakos/mcp-benchmark-custom/README.md

 # Multi-Agent MCP System

-> Designed, implemented, and benchmarked by **Konstantinos Kotsaras**.
+> Designed, implemented, and benchmarked by **Konstantinos Kotsaras**
+> Bachelor thesis — Department of Informatics and Telematics, Harokopio University of Athens (HUA · DIT)

-A multi-agent system built on top of the Model Context Protocol (MCP) that answers complex user queries by coordinating a pool of specialized LLM agents and external tool servers.
-The system decomposes a query into a directed acyclic graph (DAG) of tasks, routes each task to the right MCP server, executes it, verifies the answer, and synthesizes a final response.
-When a step fails it replans automatically using the accumulated failure history so the same mistake is not repeated.
+A multi-agent system built on top of the Model Context Protocol (MCP) that answers complex user queries by coordinating a pool of specialised LLM agents and external tool servers.
+The system decomposes a query into a directed acyclic graph (DAG) of tasks, routes each task to the right MCP server, executes it, verifies the answer, and synthesises a final response.
+When a step fails it replans automatically using the accumulated failure history so the same mistake is never repeated.

 The repository also ships a full benchmark harness against MCP-Bench so the multi-agent system can be compared head-to-head against the official